tjn2124/Network-Server/README.txt

 mdb-lookup-server-nc.sh is a shell script that creates a named pipe and then the netcat (nc) program turns the c program mdb-lookup-cs3157 into a network server using nc from CLAC.
-The named pipe is removed at the end of the script and when ever a process is terminated from the client.
+The named pipe is removed at the end of the script and whenever a process is terminated from the client.

 mdb-lookup-server-nc-1.c executs the shell script as a new process